Use the table of contents to navigate your way around the page.

-If you instruct Planning Direct to assist you with a planning application for new housebuilding, we will advise you on the available application types (and the pros and cons of each) so that you can make an informed decision about how best to proceed.
+If you instruct Planning Direct to assist you with a planning application for new housebuilding, we will advise you on the available application types – and the pros and cons of each – so that you can make an informed decision about how best to proceed.

 If you need help getting permission for new homes, call us on 01473 407911 or send us details of your project using the button below.
 Our initial advice is always free of charge.

-If you don’t already have a site in mind, you can greatly increase the chances of your planning application being approved by selecting the right site.
+You can greatly increase the chances of your planning application being approved by selecting the right site.